WebAssembly/exception-handling/proposals/exception-handling/Exceptions.md

 The `unwind` block is meant to contain cleanup instructions, such as destructors, in case any instruction in the corresponding try block throws.
-Currently the `unwind` instruction has the same semantics as the `catch_all` instruction that it catches all exceptions.
 In case an exception is caught by the `unwind` block, it becomes the catching block.

 The `end` instruction at the end of `unwind` block is special that it automatically rethrows the current exception.

-The current plan is, try-unwind blocks will have a different semantics from that of try-catch blocks when we introduce two-phase unwinding as a follow-on proposal in the future.

 ### Throwing an exception